 When you’re satisfied with your planting hole, fill it with compost or potting soil and start filling your stump with plants.
 You can also insert one container inside the hollowed-out stump and arrange your plants.
 Then, in the spring, you can plant seedlings or nursery plants or put seeds straight into the planter.

 How do you hollow out a tree stump to plant flowers?

 - Start with a dry log in the center.
 Next, get a slightly broader baseboard than the log and drill it to it.

-- Carve out the middle with a chainsaw or a drill and then carve out the edges with a chisel.
+- Carve out the middle with a chainsaw or a drill, then carve out the edges with a chisel.
 After chiseling off the top layer of hole saw cuts, make a second pass with the hole saw until the planter aperture is three inches deep.

 - After the hole saw has finished its work, use a chisel and mallet or hammer to remove the hole saw cuts.
 Most work is spent smoothing out the edges, but it doesn’t have to be perfect.
 The most difficult challenge is not chipping away at the bark.

 - Apply a uniform layer of activated charcoal to the base of the wood log planter.
 The charcoal helps in the filtering of air.
 In addition, a drainage layer prevents excess water from staying in the soil and causing root and log rot.

 What kinds of plants may grow in tree stumps?

 Petunias, nasturtiums, pansies, or whatever your heart desires.
 You can stand pots on a tree stump if you don’t want to drill a hole.
 Ferns, wildflowers, cornflowers, marigolds, and phlox are just a few alternatives.